The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 ... in my shop?
 It should be effective as a corrosion inhibitor (carbon steel) and should not wear off when used under normal conditions.Fran Varnum

 Knife Maker - Luray, Virginia USA

 A. Hi Fran.
-We appended your inquiry to a thread where Goran answered the question with a method that should be so simple and low cost that you ought to be able to try it and get back to us with your comment about it.
+As you see, we've appended your inquiry onto a thread where Goran answered the question on October 20, 2012 with a method that should be so simple and low cost that you ought to be able to simply try it and get back to us with your comment about it.
 Thanks.
 Good luck.